Record

 Date1871-1954

-This collection is an excellent source for history of work in Montgomerywala at the turn of the 20th century and for biographical information on Thomas Howell, one of the 'Native Clergy' who offered to the CMS for missionary service in their homeland.
+This collection is a useful source for history of work in Montgomerywala at the turn of the 20th century and for biographical information on Thomas Howell, an Indigenous clergyman who offered to the CMS for missionary service in his homeland.

-ArrangementThis collection forms part of the Church Missionary Society Unofficial Papers.
-It is arranged into one series: Official papers
+ArrangementThis collection forms part of the Church Mission Society Unofficial Papers.
+It is arranged into one series.

 LanguageEnglish